FatineBts/REVERB/README.md

 - transactions.cs: modelize transferts between different users.
 - generation_pubkey.sh: to create the public and private keys.
 - keys.cs: to save public keys in a dictionnary.
 - person.cs : to represent a person and more.
+- house.cs : to represent a hole family.
 - Task.cs : to generate tasks.
 - SmarGrid.cs : to represent the smartgrid process.
 - REVERB.csproj, bin folder and obj folder: to use dotnet.